 If your separation is not amicable, you may need help to make formal arrangements for visiting and or living with your children.
 For more details see Child Arrangement Orders or contact our Family Law Solicitors that specialise in Child Law.

 How Co-op Legal Services Can Help

-Whether you want to DIY your divorce, want help with some or all of your divorce, we can help.
+Whether you want help with some or all of your divorce, we can help you.
 Our flexible approach to our services and fees means you can get the amount of help you need when you need it.